A Brunn-Minkowski type inequality for Fano manifolds and some uniqueness theorems in K\"ahler geometry: A generalized Bando-Mabuchi theorem

 \begin{thm} Let $[\Delta]$ be a smooth connected divisor of multiplicity one on a Fano manifold $X$, defined by a section, $s$, of $\lambda(- K_X)$, where $\lambda $ is a positive integer.
 Let $\omega_0$ and $\omega_1$ be two solutions in $c_1[-K_X]$ to the twisted K\"ahler-Einstein equation

 with $0<t<1$, of the form $\omega_j=i\ddbar\phi_j$, $\phi_j$ bounded.
 Then $\omega_0=\omega_1$. \end{thm} Notice that the case $\lambda=1$ of this theorem is rather delicate.
 For $X$ equal to the Riemann sphere we can take the disconnected anticanonical divisor $\Delta=\{0, \infty\}$.
 Then clearly the conclusion of Theorem 7.3 fails as there are nontrivial automorphisms $z\mapsto az$ fixing $\Delta$.
 Thus the assumption of connectedness is necessary and, similarily, $\Delta=2\{0\}$ shows that we also need to assume multiplicity one.
+Note also, as pointed out by a referee, that $\Delta$ is automatically connected if $n>1$, as follows from the Lefschetz heyperplane theorem, \cite{Griffiths-Harris}.